Doing an HD Remake the Right Way: Chrono Trigger Edition

 Which seems to be the same set of graphical "upgrades" that match the day-one Steam version.

 Okay so, this is quick and dirty, and with the proviso that the original mobile version didn’t look fantastic itself.
-But here are a few comparisons of the iPhone CT and the new multi-platform CT.— Shaun Musgrave (@ShaunMusgrave) February 28, 2018
+But here are a few comparisons of the iPhone CT and the new multi-platform CT.

 In other words, at least as far as graphical presentation is concerned, the team that made the original mobile port may very well have had nothing to do with this.
 It's entirely the fault of whoever directed these most recent changes, which follow a clear pattern set by the FFV and FFVI HD remakes also released on Steam.